crcn/mesh.js/packages/mesh-collection-bus/README.md

-This bus example enables you to execute `CRUD` operations against an array of items.
+This bus example enables you to execute `CRUD` actions against an array of items.
 Here's an example:

 ```javascript
 var target = [];